-All Hudson students are eligible to receive FREE school meals (breakfast and lunch), regardless of family income, through the Community Eligibility Provision (CEP) for the 2019-20 school year.
+All Hudson students are eligible to receive FREE school meals (breakfast and lunch), regardless of family income, through the Community Eligibility Provision (CEP).
 No student application is required.

 Students will continue to have individual school meal accounts and will enter their Personal Identification Number (PIN) in order to receive their FREE meals.
 If desired, parents/guardians may also prepay for additional entrees including sandwiches, salads, and yogurt parfaits, and/or other items such as ice cream, fruits, and beverages.
 Prepayments can be sent on a weekly or monthly basis.
 Checks should be made payable to HCSD Food Service.